 Like incels, gymcels have been subject to ridicule by wider society.
 Gymcels in particular have been subject to abuse by the bodybuilding community.
 Bodybuilding.com, the internet’s most popular forum for both amateur and professional bodybuilders has numerous threads discussing the small, yet very real, community of gymcels.

 The negativity surrounding the gymcel label, and indeed the very concept of a gymcel itself, is problematic for the bodybuilding and fitness industry.
-Sam West, a regular user on Bodybuilders.com and a self-proclaimed “former gymcel” told MEL Magazine, “People posting that on these forums and on Reddit might think they’re being funny, but I imagine what they’re saying is damaging, too.”
+Tying the pursuit of female approval or a desperate avoidance of insecurities to gym culture is toxic for genuine and innocent fitness enthusiasts.
+But it’s happening rapidly.
+Sam West, a regular user on Bodybuilders.com and a self-proclaimed “former gymcel” told MEL Magazine: “People posting that on these forums and on Reddit might think they’re being funny, but I imagine what they’re saying is damaging, too.”

 West goes on to explain how “the forum can be a toxic place.
 Lots of young guys come here because they want advice on their fitness.
 Instead, they’re exposed to all this garbage about being weak and pathetic if they haven’t gotten laid.”

-And the problematic nature of gymcel culture has repercussions outside of spin class, it perpetuates the manosphere narrative that discourse which encourages misogyny and attacks feminism is not only acceptable but should be encouraged.
+To top it all off, the problematic nature of gymcel culture has repercussions outside of spin class and toxic gym culture, it perpetuates the manosphere narrative that discourse which encourages misogyny and attacks feminism is not only acceptable but should be encouraged.
 Zoe Williams from The Guardian went as far as to describe the incel ideology as a movement that “targets and terrorises women.”

 Williams goes on to highlight that the man accused of carrying out the Toronto van attack, which killed 10 in 2018, had alleged links to incel online communities.
 She concluded, “The language they use may be absurd, but the threat they pose could be deadly.”
 Often, online communities can be overlooked in their tangible danger.
 And that’s understandable, it’s easy to feel like exploring online trends, especially communities like incelism which stereotypically reside on the fringes of society, will have no impact on one’s demeanour.
 But, as Williams has highlighted, underestimating those exact communities is what makes them so worryingly dangerous.